AlvaroRosado/event-driven-kafka-messenger-transport/README.md

-# Symfony Kafka Messenger Transport
+# Event Driven Kafka Messenger Transport

 A custom transport for Symfony Messenger specifically designed to work with Apache Kafka as an event streaming platform.